Bryan Hudson Medal

 Dr Rehana Di Rico | 2022 recipient

 Dr Rehana Di Rico is a dual specialist in Rehabilitation Medicine and Public Health Medicine.
 She graduated from the University of Melbourne with a Bachelor of Medicine, Surgery and Medical Science with Distinction before completing her Master of Philosophy in Public Health from the University of Cambridge.
 Rehana’s clinical training in the rehabilitation of patients following traumatic brain and spinal cord injuries fuelled her passion for preventative health care.

 She commenced dual public health training with the Burnet Institute to reduce harms from health risk behaviours, then enjoyed an array of public health roles at Epworth Hospital and the Victorian Department of Health.
 She currently works in environmental health to improve paediatric asthma management in settings with poor air quality.
 Clinically, she runs a successful private practice in orthopaedic rehabilitation and holds leadership and clinical governance positions at Epworth Hospital.
 Rehana enjoys teaching junior doctors and holds research fellowships with Epworth Monash Rehabilitation Unit and Burnet Institute.
 She credits her exam success to support from her colleagues, supervisors, study group and family.

 Australasian Faculty of Rehabilitation Medicine (AFRM)

-The Prize (formerly the AFRM Basmajian and Györy Prize) is awarded to the trainee who has achieved the best overall performance in the AFRM Fellowship Clinical Examinations (General).
-The recipient receives $1000 and the Katrak Medal presented at the Convocation Ceremony during the RACP Congress.
+The Prize and Medal are awarded to the trainee who has achieved the best overall performance in the AFRM Fellowship Clinical Examinations (General).
+The recipient is presented the Katrak Medal at the Convocation Ceremony and receives the $1000 prize.

 AFRM Paediatric Merit Award